Korean, Edit

 Type 2: Low-Density Lipoprotein (LDL)

-○ Function 2: Receptor-mediated endocytosis
+Function 2: Receptor-mediated endocytosis

-○ Contains the most cholesterol
+○ Contains the highest amount of cholesterol

 ○ Core lipid: endogenous cholesterol ester

-○ Synthesized in: Liver
+○ Synthesized in Liver.

 Type 3: High-Density Lipoprotein (HDL)